Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: HP has made a wonderful printer good for all kinds of hobbies and crafts, including screen printing.
 It achieves great resolution and comes with useful creative software and additional crafting supplies.

 All hobbyists and crafters will love this HP Envy printer’s versatility and creative possibility.
 Two different creative software, Hallmark Card Studio Select and Print Artists Gold, come included with the printer, which can come in handy for designing.
 It also comes with 12 iron-on transfers, so you can get a feel for the screen printing process before diving right in.

 Most importantly, this unit handles transparency film well and produces up to 1200 x 1200 dpi black-ink prints.
 Clarity is especially good for text and lettering.
 Ultimately, the HP ENVY Photo 6222 is a smartly designed all-in-one machine that allows you to screen print and get high-quality printouts for your other crafts and hobbies.
 And if you’re a student, you will want to invest in the best printer for students that offers convenient management of printing functions and monitors ink levels.
 What about the best printer for small businesses?
 Read our best printer small business guide.

 Award: Best for Detail Work

 WHY WE LIKE IT: If you plan on screen printing detailed designs, the Epson SureColor P400 has Variable Droplet Technology that achieves extraordinarily fine, smooth detail for black-ink designs.

-For screen printers who want to achieve fabulous detail in their designs and image quality, this is the best printer to use.
+This is the best printer for screen printers who want to achieve fabulous detail in their designs and image quality.
 This Epson is able to achieve deep, dark prints of black from its printhead with Variable Droplet Technology.
 It can produce up to three different ink droplet sizes on every print line, so even fine edges come across strong enough for the transfer process.